itay-nakash/FriendlyAlarm/README.md

 I planed to make this "Friendly Alarm" in term of friends collabirate alarm clock.
 The idea was to create shared alarms for friends, after I saw that my group of friends had problems with times.
-To ensure that your friends really do put alrams for tomarrow morning at 7am, when they said they will- put the alarm "with them". finally, I skipped this feature from time reasons.
+To ensure that your friends really do put alrams for tomarrow morning at 7am, when they said they will - put the alarm "with them". finally, I skipped this feature from time reasons.